 Lindsay Fredrickson, executive Director

 Lindsay Fredrickson founded Chicago Arts and Music Project in November, 2017 with the dream of creating an El Sistema orchestra in Chicago.
-Lindsay currently works as a teaching artist with other nonprofit organizations dedicated to providing music education at no cost to Chicago Public Schools.
 Her passion for the El Sistema movement stems from her internship at ROCmusic in Rochester, NY, where she was introduced to the idea of teaching music to affect social change.
-Having navigated many challenges in her personal life, Lindsay knows the unique power of music to bring value and meaning to a person's life and looks forward to spending her career teaching it to children.
+Having navigated her own personal challenges, Lindsay knows the unique power of music to bring value and meaning to a person's life and looks forward to spending her career teaching it to children.

 Lindsay Fredrickson holds degrees in clarinet performance from the Eastman School of Music (M.M.) and the DePaul School of Music (B.M.).
 She has been privileged to study with Ken Grant, Jon Manasse, Larry Combs, Julie DeRoche, Wagner Campos, and Clarence Padilla.
 She grew up primarily in Des Moines, IA where she graduated high school from the nearby suburb of Johnston.

 Lindsay Fredrickson spends the majority of her time with her dog Addison, watching Netflix, cooking, running, and cracking jokes with her friends.